MingyuJ666/ProLLM/embedding_replacement/Readme.md

 "file_path" is the embedding to be replaced, "model_path" is the model to be replaced, "tokenizer_path" is the tokenizer to be replaced, and "save_directory" is the save location for the new model.

+Model Directory (--model_dir): We utilize the pre-trained ProtT5-Large model.
+Due to the large file size, the model weights are not stored in our repository.
+You can download the model and tokenizer from the official ProtTrans repository here: https://github.com/agemagician/ProtTrans.